StackStorm/st2docs/docs/source/reference/cli.rst

 Authentication and auth token caching
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The best way to authenticate to StackStorm via the CLI is using the
+If you don't wish to store your password in plain-text as shown in the previous section,
-``st2 login`` command.
+the ``st2 login`` command offers an alternative.
 Similar to ``st2 auth``, you must provide your
 username and password:

 .. sourcecode:: bash